 So far in Leviticus, we have seen how sacrifices are able to help Israel be safe with God dwelling with them.
-Priests are required to perform these sacrifices and are set apart within Israel to be holy, and mediate between Israel and God, so that Israel is safe.
+Priests are required to perform these sacrifices and are set apart within Israel to be holy, and mediate between Israel and God so that Israel is safe.
 We have also seen in the first post from Exodus that the main question for Leviticus is, can Israel be in a safe relationship with God?
-Approaching Leviticus with this question, I hope we can see that Leviticus is a book that is also relevant of us as Christians, for we too need to safely dwell with God.
+Approaching Leviticus with this question, I hope we can see that Leviticus is a book that is also relevant for us as Christians, for we too need to safely dwell with God.

 By the end of this post we will have completed half of Leviticus!
 This post we are looking at a section which concentrates upon the state of being clean (11:1-15:33).
 If you haven’t yet read this, try to read it now, and answer how does this help keep Israel safe?
 List all the good things and the bad things and use these to work out what is the same and what is different for us.